IngridAtMicrosoft/DocsContent/singlesource/ams/streaming-policy-show-how-to.md

 ---
-title: Create a streaming locator
+title: Show or get the details of a streaming policy
-description: This article shows how to create a streaming locator.
+description: This article shows how to show or get the details of a streaming policy.
 services: media-services
 author: IngridAtMicrosoft
 manager: femila